Enabling Drone Detection with SWARM Repeater-Assisted MIMO ISAC: Introduction

 Considering the integration of two technologies, ISAC and swarm repeater-assisted MIMO networks, the study in \cite{impactNCRinISAC} addresses the key question on what would be the impact on sensing performance with the introduction of repeaters.
 To that, the work derived the CRB for range estimation under repeater interference and proposed a joint optimization of repeater amplification and access point (AP) precoder.
 Besides this initial work, several questions remain unexplored for this type of networks.

 To address this gap, herein we investigate how to exploit swarm repeater-assisted MIMO ISAC networks to support the sensing functionality.
 Particularly, we consider multiple single-antenna amplify-and-forward repeaters, each with independently configured amplification gain.
 An AP simultaneously serves users in a dense urban environment and detects a drone in a weak coverage area.
-In a monostatic MIMO ISAC setup, we assume the system knows the target angle and that a line-of-sight (LOS) channel exists between the AP and the target.
+We consider a monostatic MIMO ISAC setup with a line-of-sight (LOS) channel between the AP and the target.
 With the presence of swarm repeaters, the system optimizes the gain of each repeater to maximize the sensing signal-to-interference-plus-noise ratio (SINR) for drone detection while guaranteeing the user SINR.

-\emph{Contributions:} The contribution includes close form expressions of the signal model for the proposed scenario, derivation of the user SINR and sensing SINR.
-Finally, we provide a framework for the optimization of repeaters' amplification gains to maximize the sensing SINR.